alh-repo/Blockchain/README.md

 Verify Transactions: Quickly check if a transaction is part of the block.
 Improve Security: Detect any changes to the transaction data.

-The applications default is for one transaction per block but it is easily modified to accept multiple transactions per block.
+The application default is for one transaction per block but it is easily modified to accept multiple transactions per block.
 See code comments in Blockchain.cpp for more details.